Confidence Guarantee - Read more

 In many places, people are employed to keep an eye on the cars in return for a small tip.

-What’s included when renting a car
+What’s included when you hire a car?

 10 things you should be aware of in traffic